-- Choose a Buyer – Look for a buyer that is accredited with multiple associations and has positive reviews online.
-For example, CBC Settlement Funding has an A+ rating from the Better Business Bureau.
+- Choose a Buyer – Look for a buyer who has positive reviews online and is accredited with multiple associations.
+CBC Settlement Funding has an A+ rating from the Better Business Bureau.

-- File Paperwork – Whether you are selling a Single Premium Investment Annuity or a Structured Settlement Annuity, all CBC requires is a copy of the contract or settlement and personal identification documents to get started.
+- File Paperwork – Whether you are selling a single premium investment annuity or a structured settlement, CBC only requires a copy of the contract or settlement, and personal identification documents to get started.

-- Get Judicial Approval – In most cases, selling is a legal process.
-For example, in the case of a Structured Settlement Annuity, you also need to file a court petition so that a judge can approve the transaction.
+- Get Judicial Approval – Selling an annuity is a legal process.
 The legal staff at CBC will deal with all court filings and appearances on your behalf.

 - A lack of accreditations with professional organizations